Frequently Asked Questions

-How do I measure the amount of current a cable can carry over a particular distance?
+How do I calculate the amount of current a cable can carry over a particular distance?

 A current which flows in a conductor will cause a voltage drop over the conductor’s length.
 This voltage drop is due to the resistance of the conductor.
 The Wiring Rules AS/NZS 3000:2000 states a maximum limit for voltage drop of 5% for low voltage systems.
 Therefore there is a simple calculation which can be done that relates the percentage volt drop, the cable length, and the voltage drop factor for a particular cable.
 This calculation and voltage drop factors (in mV/A.m –milliVolt per Amp metre) are given in AS/NZS 3008.1.1.
 The formulae for how much current is: